lmtome/mercadobitcoin/README.md

 # mercadobitcoin
-Phase I: It just alerts the user which cryptocurrency should be bought/sold.
+Phase I: It just alerts the user about which crypto currency should be bought/sold.

-There are some pre reqs to execute the mbc.sh script.
+There are some pre-reqs to execute the mbc.sh script.

 1) First of all install jq for JSON file handling and ssmtp to make our life easiest: